Use Case HELP

-Any treatment with antibiotics can increase the development of resistant pathogenic microorganisms.
-Therefore, the use of antibiotics in a targeted manner in order to limit over- and under-treatment is essential.
-Bloodstream infections including sepsis are a widespread problem in hospitals and represent a major challenge for diagnostics and therapy.
+Any treatment with antibiotics can promote the development of resistance in pathogenic microorganisms.
+It is therefore important to target the use of antibiotics in order to limit overtreatment and undertreatment.
+At the same time, bloodstream infections, including sepsis, are a widespread problem in hospitals, with the adequate use of antibiotics being a particular challenge.

-The HELP Study is being conducted at five German University Hospitals in Aachen, Essen, Halle, Jena and Leipzig with the Jena University Hospital in charge of the project.
-In the first stage of the project, an electronic guide (HELP Manual) has been developed.
-It provides information on diagnosis and therapy of bloodstream infections with staphylococci and can be used as an app on stationary and mobile devices.
-In the second stage, the HELP App will be sustainably developed as a medical device in accordance with the European Medical Device Regulation.
+As part of HELP, a study was conducted at five German university hospitals in Aachen, Essen, Halle, Jena and Leipzig from 2020 to 2022.
+Jena University Hospital took the lead.
+The project was carried out in two phases: In the first phase, the HELP Manual was made available to clinicians as an electronic handbook.
+It provided information on the diagnosis and treatment of staphylococcal bloodstream infections and could be used as an app on stationary and mobile devices.
+In the second phase, the HELP App was to be developed as a medical device according to the European Union Medical Device Regulation.

-HELP is used to validate the functionality of the Data Integration Centers (DIC) established in SMITH.
-In this process, routine data from health care are made accessible, quality-assured and used in anonymized form for the study evaluation.
-At the DICs, these data required for the study are converted into an interoperable data format and made available for use in research.
-The interoperable data format is based on the HL7 FHIR standard and the core data set of the Medical Informatics Initiative.
+Another aim of the HELP Use Case was to validate the functionality of the Data Integration Centres established in SMITH.
+This involved making routine healthcare data accessible, ensuring its quality and using it in anonymised form for the study evaluation.
+At the Data Integration Centres, the data needed for the study were converted into an interoperable format and made available for research.
+The interoperable data format is based on the HL7 FHIR standard and the Core Data Set of the Medical Informatics Initiative.
+All five university hospitals have contributed HELP data to FHIR repositories.
+The main challenge was to extract the data from the heterogeneous primary care IT systems and make it available in FHIR.
+Data preparation and extraction took place both centrally at the Jena University Hospital and decentrally using analysis scripts at the Data Integration Centres of the sites.

 “We want to support the work of infectiologists in normal and intensive care units with IT in order to optimize the use of antibiotics for specific bacteria.”